nwuestefeld/prague_gtfs/README.md

          pip install -r requirements.txt
          ```

-   4. **Get Enviroment file .env and .pem from the admin or optionally build your own**: the .env file should look like this:
+   4. **Get Enviroment file .env and .pem from the admin or optionally build your own**: Both files are used after launch to enable server authentifiction.
+The .env file should look like this:
       ```bash
       API_KEY=your_api_key_here
       API_URL=https://your-api-url.com/endpoint